Alicepinch/stay-in-st-tropez/README.md

 - [Google map API's](https://developers.google.com/maps/documentation/javascript/examples)
   - This project used Google map API's to implement an interactive map.
 - [EmailJS API](https://emailjs.com/)
-   - emailJS was used to link any user inquiries through to an email.
+   - EmailJS was used to link any user inquiries through to an email.

 ### Other tools used